chrisminnick/professional-reactjs/lab4.5.md

 `npm create vite@latest`

-2. When vite asks for a name for the project, use react-bookstore-typescript 3.
-Select react as the framework 4.
-Select typescript 5.
-Install the dependencies
+2. When vite asks for a name for the project, use react-bookstore-typescript

+3. Select react as the framework

+4. Select typescript

+5. Install the dependencies

 `cd react-bookstore-typescript`

 `npm install`

-6. Copy the App, Header, Main, and Footer components, plus your tests, from react-bookstore to react-bookstore-typescript
+6. Copy the App, Header, Main, ProductList, Product, Cart, CartItem, and Footer components, plus your tests, from react-bookstore to react-bookstore-typescript

 7. Delete the App.tsx file that was created by Vite

 8. Enter `npm run dev` to start the development server.